-You should keep the proof you need for your travel, meal, entertainment, and gift expenses in an account book, diary, statement of expense, or similar record.
-You should also keep adequate documentary evidence that will support each element of an expense.
+You should keep proof of travel, meal, entertainment, and gift expenses in an account book, diary, statement of expense, or similar record.
+You should also keep adequate documentary evidence to support each element of an expense.

-You do not have to record information in your account book that duplicates information shown on a receipt if your records and receipts complement each other in an orderly manner.
+You do not have to record information shown on a receipt if your records and receipts complement each other in an orderly manner.